AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/developing-for-cloud-service/updating-project-archetype.md

 >[!NOTE]
 >
 >If you deploy this new project as is the cloud service instance will not have HandleFormSubmission and the SubmitToAEMServlet.
-This is because every time you deploy a project using cloud manager anything under the apps folder will be deleted and overwritten.
+This is because every time you deploy a project using Cloud Manager anything under the `/apps` folder is deleted and overwritten.

 ## Copy your java code